baijum/service-binding-documentation/docs/creating-service-bindings/custom-path-injection.md

 ```

 In the above CR, the containers path is at `spec.containers`.
 You can specify
-this path in the `ServiceBindingRequest` config at
+this path in the `ServiceBinding` config at
 `spec.application.bindingPath.containersPath`:

 ```
-apiVersion: apps.openshift.io/v1alpha1
+apiVersion: binding.operators.coreos.com/v1alpha1
-kind: ServiceBindingRequest
+kind: ServiceBinding
 metadata:
     name: binding-request
 spec: